To provide the people in Corpus Christi with a fair and impartial Court in the adjudication of Municipal Court cases.

 The Judicial Department

-The Judicial Department is comprised of six full-time judges and five part-time judges who oversee the adjudication process in the courtrooms of the Municipal Court.
+The Judicial Department is comprised of six full-time judges and six part-time judges who oversee the adjudication process in the courtrooms of the Municipal Court.
 They conduct court arraignments where defendants make their initial pleas.
 Judges preside over bench trials, jury trials, contempt proceedings, indigent hearings, pre-trials, motion hearings, show cause hearings, animal hearings, property hearings and other court proceedings.

 The judges also perform magistrate functions at the Detention Center.
 The magistrate functions include administering warnings to those arrested, setting bail, issuing arrest warrants, search warrants, and summonses.